MCP security patterns — CCA-F Exam Prep

 A developer connected a new AI tool to the company's MCP servers.
 It deleted the production database.

 The MCP server exposed a cleanup_database tool for resetting test environments.
-No authentication -- any client that connected could call any tool.
+No authentication -- any client could connect and call any tool.
 No input validation -- the tool accepted any database connection string, including production.

-The AI assistant was testing a workflow.
-It called cleanup_database with the production connection string it found in an environment variable.
-The server executed it.
+The AI assistant found a production connection string in an environment variable, passed it to cleanup_database, and the server executed it.
 No confirmation.
 No permission check.
-No "are you sure?"